 11 Best Practices to Conduct a Comprehensive SEO Competitive Analysis

-The battle to get online visibility is fought by new and old businesses alike.
-While many burn cash to get in front of the right audience, the winners are those who can beat their competition in organic search.
-That is why several companies conduct a competitive analysis for SEO.
+New and old businesses alike fight the battle to gain online visibility.
+While many burn cash to reach the right audience, the winners are those who can beat their competition in organic search.
+That is why several companies conduct competitive analyses for SEO.

-When it comes to your website’s search engine optimization, it’s important to know where you stand in comparison to your competition.
-By conducting a thorough competitive analysis, you can determine what tactics your competitors are using to rank higher than you, and then adjust your own approach accordingly.
-Hence, it goes without saying that competitive analysis is a vital part of any SEO strategy.
-By performing a comprehensive competitive analysis, you can gain insights into your competitors’ strategies and learn from their successes and failures.
+Regarding your website’s search engine optimization, knowing where you stand compared to your competition is essential.
+By conducting a thorough competitive analysis, you can determine your competitors’ tactics to rank higher than you and adjust your approach accordingly.
+Hence, competitive analysis is a vital part of any SEO strategy.
+By performing a comprehensive competitive analysis, you can gain insights into your competitor’s strategies and learn from their successes and failures.

 In this blog post, we will outline 11 best practices for performing successful competitive analysis.
-Follow these tips, and you will be able to get the most out of your competitive analysis efforts.
+Follow these tips to get the most out of your competitive analysis efforts.

-Before we begin, let’s understand what is a Comprehensive SEO Competitive Analysis?
+Before we begin, let’s understand what a comprehensive SEO competitive analysis is.

-A comprehensive SEO competitive analysis is an in-depth look at your competition’s search engine optimization efforts in comparison to your own.
+A comprehensive SEO competitive analysis is an in-depth look at your competition’s search engine optimization efforts compared to yours.
 This analysis can be performed for both organic and paid search results.
-By looking at the tactics your competitors are using to rank higher than you, you can adjust your own approach accordingly.
+By looking at your competitors’ tactics to rank higher than you, you can adjust your approach accordingly.

-Do you know how your website compares to your competitors?
-Competitive analysis can help you understand where your site stands and how you can improve.
-By examining the search engine optimization (SEO) strategies of your top competitors, you can determine what methods are working for them and which ones aren’t.
-This information can help you refine your own SEO efforts and give you an edge over the competition.
+Do you know how your website compares to those of your competitors?
+Competitive analysis can help you understand where your site stands and how to improve.
+By examining your top competitors’ search engine optimization (SEO) strategies, you can determine what methods are working for them and which aren’t.
+This information can help refine your SEO efforts and give you an edge over the competition.

-There are a number of reasons why you might want to conduct a comprehensive SEO competitive analysis.
-Perhaps you’re not happy with your current position in the search engine results pages (SERPs).
-Or maybe you want to get an idea of what kind of effort it will take to achieve a certain ranking.
+You might want to conduct a comprehensive SEO competitive analysis for several reasons.
+Perhaps you’re unhappy with your current position in the search engine results pages (SERPs).
+Or maybe you want to know what kind of effort it will take to achieve a specific ranking.
 Regardless of your reasons, a competitive analysis can give you valuable insights into your competition’s SEO efforts.

 In short, when you look at what your competition is doing, you:

-Now that you know the various advantages of conducting a competitive analysis for SEO, it is time to one-up your competitors in organic search with these eleven tips.
-Use these best practices to identify your competitors, understand the reason why they are outranking you and explore how you can overcome these challenges.
+Now that you know the advantages of conducting a competitive analysis for SEO, it is time to one-up your competitors in organic search with these eleven tips.
+Use these best practices to identify your competitors, understand why they are outranking you, and explore how you can overcome these challenges.

 But before that, start by looking at your own website’s analytics.
-This will give you an idea of where your traffic is coming from and what keywords they’re using to find you.
+This will give you an idea of where your traffic is coming from and what keywords they use to find you.

 1. Know Your Competitors

-You probably know the key players in your industry, but are they really your SEO rivals?
-You cannot be sure about the answer unless you have done a competitive analysis.
-Chances are, there might be multiple SEO competitors that are not even in your niche.
-Your main competitors are those who rank on the first page of the keywords you’re targeting, irrespective of their business and industry.
-This means that in order to compete with them, your website needs to be ranking on the first page for those keywords as well.
+You probably know the key players in your industry, but are they your SEO rivals?
+You cannot be sure about the answer without a competitive analysis.
+There might be multiple SEO competitors that are not even in your niche.
+Your main competitors rank on the first page of the keywords you’re targeting, irrespective of their business and industry.
+This means that to compete with them, your website also needs to be ranking on the first page for those keywords.
 If you are not ranking on the first page for your chosen keywords, there are many steps you can take to improve your website’s SEO.

 To identify your top competitors, enter your focused keywords in Google or use competitor analysis tools like SpyFu to do the heavy lifting.
-You’ll then be able to see who comes up first in the search results.
-From there, you can begin to analyze your competition and determine which areas you need to focus on in order to improve your own rankings.
+You’ll then see who comes up first in the search results.
+From there, you can analyze your competition and determine which areas to focus on to improve your rankings.

 2. Keyword difficulty

-To get an edge on your competitors, before you build on your on-page and off-page SEO strategy, it’s important to understand the strengths of their keywords.
-Reviewing this data can help you make better decisions about your own keyword targeting strategy.
+To get an edge on your competitors, before you build on your on-page and off-page SEO strategy, it’s essential to understand the strengths of their keywords.
+Reviewing this data can help you make better decisions about your keyword-targeting strategy.
 Understanding your competitor’s strengths can give you a significant advantage in the marketplace.
 With competitor analysis tools like Searchmetrics, you can know your domain strength and other specific attributes such as domain authority, indexing in search engines, backlink data, traffic volumes, and social signals.

-You can get all this information about your SEO competitors, identify any weaknesses and capitalize on them.
-Remember, the stronger the SEO, the higher the difficulty of the competitor keywords.
+You can gather all this information about your SEO competitors, identify weaknesses, and capitalize on them.
+Remember, the stronger the SEO, the more complex the competitor keywords.
 Therefore, your focus should be on websites with lower scores ranking well for specific keywords.

 3. On-Page Optimization